ammar-tanwar/bloglearnbay/posts/the-significance-of-data-analytics-and-ai-for-society-and-business.md

 Amidst the vast volume of data created daily, sticking to worthy insights becomes hard.
 This affects the firm's governing standards.
 But luckily, the rise of data analytics has made the task easy.
 Now, data analysts help firm leaders see through market dynamics and industry rivalry, & make informed moves.

-Data analysts trained under proven <b>adata analysis courses online</b> can upscale the ability of firms to make wise moves.<br>
+Data analysts trained under proven <b>data analysis courses online</b> can upscale the ability of firms to make wise moves.<br>

 ### 3. Government curbing crimes in society: